RasaHQ/rasa/docs/interactive_learning.rst

 The first command starts the action server (see :ref:`customactions`).

 The second command starts the bot in interactive mode.
-In interactive mode, the bot will ask you to confirm it has chosen the right action before proceeding.
+In interactive mode, the bot will ask you to confirm it has chosen the right action before proceeding:

 .. code-block:: text